City Gallery Wellington: Directors

 The first Director was Seddon Bennington, who went on to be the second Chief Executive of Te Papa.
-He was followed in 1982 by Ann Philbin who described the challenge of the Gallery’s cramped quarters on Victoria Street, “When you work from a gallery that is not beautiful or grand—that does not even have a fridge or public toilets for functions—you have to sell your ideas.”
-Philbin was followed by John Leuthart in1985 who appointed the Gallery’s first curator Gregory Burke two years later.
-Paula Savage became Director in 1990 and oversaw the Gallery’s move to the current location and its rebranding as City Gallery.
-The rebranding cemented a long-term relationship with the advertising agency Saatchi & Saatchi resulting in a number of award winning ads.
-In 2009 Savage was responsible for one of the Gallery’s most popular exhibitions: Yayoi Kusama: Mirrored Years with an attendance of 88,155.
-The same year she appointed City Gallery’s first Curator of Māori and Pacific Art Reuben Friend.
+He was followed in 1982 by Ann Philbin who described the challenge of the Gallery's cramped quarters on Victoria Street, "When you work from a gallery that is not beautiful or grand—that does not even have a fridge or public toilets for functions—you have to sell your ideas."
+Philbin was followed by John Leuthart in1985 who appointed the Gallery's first curator Gregory Burke two years later.
+Paula Savage became Director in 1990 and oversaw the Gallery's move to the current location and its rebranding as City Gallery.
+The rebranding cemented a long-term relationship with the advertising agency Saatchi & Saatchi resulting in a number of award-winning ads.
+In 2009 Savage was responsible for one of the Gallery's most popular exhibitions: Yayoi Kusama: Mirrored Years with an attendance of 88,155.
+The same year she appointed City Gallery Wellington's first Curator of Māori and Pacific Art Reuben Friend.
 Elizabeth Caldwell followed Savage who left the Gallery in 2011 after twenty-two years as its director.

 Exhibitions

 1982 Greer Twiss: a Survey 1959 – 1981 curated by the Director Seddon Bennington was the first major touring exhibition instituted by the Gallery.

-1986 David Hockney: Hockney’s Photographs was the first of many popular international exhibitions and City Gallery’s first fee-paying show.
+1986 David Hockney: Hockney's Photographs was the first of many popular international exhibitions and City Gallery's first fee-paying show.
 To accommodate it, the Gallery was required to install air conditioning to meet international conservation standards.